dlg1206/graven/src/graven/readme.md

   --max-concurrent-crawl-requests <number of requests>
                         Max number of requests crawler can make at once (Default: 8)
+  --update-domain       Update domains that have already been crawled.
+Useful
+                        for ensuring no jars were missed in a domain --update-jar          Update jars that have already been crawled -u, --update          Update domains AND jars that have already been crawled.
+Supersedes --update-* flags

 Downloader Options:
   --max-concurrent-download-requests <number of requests>